Investment Growth Calculator

 Nominal vs. Inflation-Adjusted Returns

 Your nominal return is the raw growth of your investment before accounting for inflation.
 Your inflation-adjusted return (also called real return) shows what your money will actually be worth in today's purchasing power.
 For example, if your investment grows to $500,000 in 20 years but inflation averaged 2.5% annually, the real value is significantly less.
-This calculator shows both figures so you can plan with a realistic picture of your future wealth.
+This inflation calculator shows both figures so you can plan with a realistic picture of your future wealth.